koekeishiya/disable_internal_keyboard/README.md

 Disable the internal keyboard in a mbp.
+Run as root.